Best May Dividend Paying Stocks

 Looking at a company’s dividend history and growth is important.
 And today’s list is full of growth stocks that pay dividends.
 Also known as dividend growth stocks.

-First of all, the 20-year annual dividend growth rate.
 I get this from the Simply Investing Report & Analysis Platform.
 The metric tells us how fast the dividend has been growing.

-Then I find out, how many consecutive years the company has raised its dividend.
+Then I find out how many consecutive years the company has raised its dividend.
 That tells me the company’s status: King, Aristocrat, Achiever, or none of the above.
 I have more on these dividend stock lists in the next section.

-In either case, faster growth rates and longer dividend increase histories are usually better.
 They indicate the growth and sustainability of a company’s business model.
 And a company’s commitment to paying regular dividends to shareholders.

 Dividend Kings, Aristocrats, And Achievers That Pay May Dividends